Ideas for senior picture outfits & dressing for senior pictures.

-It’s best to bring one solid neutral colored T-shirt.
-Black or white works best.
+It’s best to bring one solid neutral-colored T-shirt.
+Black, gray, blue or white works best.
 This will give you a portrait with a classic, timeless look.
 Dark, muted or solid colors are always a good choice.
 They stand out no matter what location we’re photographing at.

-Wearing patterns for your senior pictures can work if you choose a classic, timeless pattern you love.
-Stay away from trend patterns.
-This year’s trendiest pattern will look dated in a year or two.
-Avoid wearing an all-over pattern.
-This rarely photographs well.
+Wearing patterns for your senior pictures can work if you choose a timeless pattern you love.

 4. Dress for more than one season.

 Almost all of the senior pictures I photograph are outdoors.
 You can dress for the season.
 Also, consider dressing for different seasons.
 If it’s fall and you have a summery outfit you love you can wear it.
 Want to do a jacket for summer portraits?
 You can!